facebook/openzl/doc/mkdocs/doc/sddl/real-formats.md

 **What This Example Teaches:**

 The example shows how to validate each header field with `where`, describe RGB pixels as their own record, and wrap them in a `Scanline` that uses `pad_align 4` to satisfy row alignment.
-It also demonstrates shape checks by comparing `image_size` against `size(pixel_rows)` instead of re-deriving padding math.
+It also demonstrates shape checks by comparing `image_size` against `parsed_length(pixel_rows)` instead of re-deriving padding math.

 ```sddl
 # BMP 24-bit RGB Uncompressed Format